Gshack18/IST_590_fall/README.md

 Host Header Injection in Password Reset or better known as CVE-2017-8295 was released in 2017 with a medium to high severity risk for WordPress.
 This was a zero day attack it was unknown to researches to patch when it was released.

-Because WordPress uses PHP as well as MYSQL for its database this can be attacked where an attacker can gain control of the reset password link when one resets their password.
+Because WordPress uses PHP as well as MYSQL for its database, this can be attacked where an attacker can gain control of the reset password link when one resets their password.

 Walkthrough